 Once at home, you should check the insertion site for bleeding, unusual pain, swelling, and abnormal discoloration or temperature change.
 A small bruise is normal.
 If you notice a constant or large amount of blood at the site that cannot be contained with a small dressing, contact your doctor.

-If your doctor used a closure device at your insertion site, you will be given instructions regarding the type of closure device that was used and how to take care of the site.
+If your doctor used a closure device at your insertion site, you will be given instructions on how to take care of the site.
 There may be a small knot, or lump, under the skin at the site.
 This is normal.
 The knot should go away over a few weeks.

 It will be important to keep the insertion site clean and dry.
 Your doctor will give you specific bathing instructions.

-You may be advised not to participate in any strenuous activities for a few days after the procedure.
-Your doctor will tell you when you can return to work and resume normal activities.
+Your doctor may advise you not to participate in any strenuous activities for a few days after the procedure.
+He or she will tell you when it's OK to return to work and resume normal activities.

 Contact your doctor if you have any of the following: